glwhart/MinkowskiReduction.jl/README.md

   julia> minkReduce(U,V,W)
   ([-1.0, 0.0, 0.0], [0.0, 0.0, -1.0], [0.0, -1.0, 0.0])
   ```
+  The output is the standard basis again (modulo negative signs and ordering).

 # Example 4: See how many steps are required to reduce a basis
 ```
 julia> U = [292755045568446, -214311567528244, 292755045568445];